cityofaustin/atd-data-lake/docs/datasrc_gs.md

 Vehicle length is classified according to the Counts Data "vehicle_length" value; if the vehicle is greater than or equal to 17 feet, then "heavy_vehicle" is True.
 This is currently hard-coded in `aws_transport/gs_ready_agg.py` in the `main()` function but is planned to be cleaned up.

 There are opportunities to possibly do more calculations within the aggregation.
-For example, things can possibly done with queue length, vehicles counted at red or greeen lights, and right turn on red.
+For example, things can be done with queue length, vehicles counted at red or greeen lights, and right turn on red.

 The average speed measure still needs to be investigated.
 There is a difference in how average speed is reported in v4 Counts Files versus v8 files.
 The v8 speeds go through an improved "mormalization" process.
 Documentation from GRIDSMART states that speed measures are calibrated over the course of 14 days. *TODO: Verify for v8 Counts that speed comes from the "zone_freeflow_speed_cal" column.*